Evelyn Attia, MD

 Wendy Meyer Sterling, MS, RD, CSSD, CDN

-Wendy Meyer Sterling, MS, RD, CSSD, CDN, is a Registered Dietitian and a Board Certified Specialist in Sports Dietetics.
-She is a New York State Certified Dietitian/Nutritionist who specializes in sports nutrition, eating disorders, and weight management.
+Wendy Sterling, MS, RD, CSSD, CDN, is a Registered Dietitian and a Board Certified Specialist in Sports Dietetics.
+She specializes in sports nutrition, eating disorders, and weight management.
 Wendy recently relocated from New York to the San Francisco Bay Area, and now maintains a private practice in Menlo Park, California.

 Wendy received her B.S. in dietetics/nutritional sciences from Cornell University.
 She earned her Master’s Degree in Nutrition Education at Teacher’s College at Columbia University where she also completed her dietetic internship.
-She maintains a private practice in Great Neck, Scarsdale, and Morristown, NJ.
 For more information about Wendy, please visit: www.sterlingnutrition.com.